 A note about the walks on this holiday:

 This trip combines both leisurely and moderate - grade walks with an average daily distance of 10 kilometres.
 You should be confident of your ability to enjoy the higher grade walks and note that grading is not subjective - just because a walk falls within the leisurely grade category ds not necessarily mean that you will find it leisurely.
 Please read the daily walk descriptions and details carefully before deciding whether this is the right trip for you.
 You may also find it useful to take a look at our customer reviews on the trip web page.
 Our farm stay is at 600 metres above the Amalfi coast and much of the hiking on this trip is along ancient paths and stairways.
 There are some lengthy ascents and descents along these stairways on days 3, 5 and 7.
 We'll be walking on all kinds of terrain from well-worn and sometimes steep stone steps, to rugged mule trails - these surfaces can be tough to navigate and put pressure on the knees.
-We recommend wearing hiking boots with ankle support and using walking poles.
+We recommend wearing hiking boots with ankle support and using walking poles which can be a great help and help to take the pressure off your knees.
+Bring your own if you have them.
+If you've not used poles before, we have several pairs at the agriturismo available for people to borrow.

-This evening, there's the option to join a mozzarella and pasta making cooking class run by our hosts, followed by a dinner at the agriturismo to taste what you've prepared.
+This evening, there's the option to join a mozzarella and pasta making cooking class run by our hosts, followed by a dinner at the agriturismo to taste what you've prepared (cost is €30 pp).

-We'll explore two Italian icons today, Amalfi and Ravello.
-In the morning, we'll take a bus from San Lazzaro down to Amalfi, our starting point for today's hike.
-Leaving the famed harbour town behind, we'll ascend on ancient footpaths and staircases to Ravello.
+After lunch we'll start our hike down to the famed harbour town of Amalfi.
+Much of the route descends on ancient footpaths and staircases.
 Some of the steps are quite high and staircases lengthy.
 This is likely to be quite different from your usual walking terrain so we will take it at an easy pace with plenty of stops to admire the terrific coastal views.
-Our hike takes us up through fragrant lemon groves and past farms cultivating olives, fruits, and vines, giving us a real snapshot of life on the Amalfi coast.
+Our hike takes us past fragrant lemon groves and farms cultivating olives, fruits, and vines, giving us a real snapshot of life on the Amalfi coast.

-On arriving back in Amalfi, we'll have free time to explore.
+On arriving in Amalfi, we'll have free time to explore.
 Indulge in the baroque charm of the Duomo di Sant Andrea or take in the ancient Roman basilica.
 Cool off with a swim on the public beach and don't forget to taste typical Italian gelato at one of Amalfi's many gelaterias before we catch our private bus back to San Lazzaro.

-This evening, there's the option to join a pizza-making demonstration at a hotel in the village followed by a pizza supper.
+This evening, there's the option to join a pizza-making demonstration at a hotel in the village followed by a pizza supper (cost is €20 pp).

 Starting early, we'll take a bus to Amalfi, where we'll catch a boat to the island of Capri (note: from 28th October until the end of the year, we'll board the boat in Sorrento).
 The view from the ferry ride gives us an unobstructed panorama of the coast - be sure to look up and spot the clusters of villages clinging to the dramatic cliff face.

 Capri has been high up on holiday bucket lists since the Roman times when it was visited as a coastal resort.
 Easily explored in a day, Capri is petite, measuring just seven kilometres long and 3 kilometres wide - 600-metre-high cliffs lend it its imposing presence.
 Our island walk will wind us through the vibrant streets, teeming with boutiques and cafes, via grand houses and kitchen gardens to the coast.
 We'll breathe in the scent of bougainvillea as we head to less populated parts of the island and climb the limestone cliffs for a spectacular view of the mainland and the Mediterranean that separates us.
-After our walk, there will be time for those who wish to explore Capri's main town, visiting Emperor Tiberius\ palace and Villa Lysis before heading back to the mainland.
+After our walk, there will be time for those who wish to explore Capri's main town, visiting Emperor Tiberius' palace and Villa Lysis before heading back to the mainland.

 Today's walk covers 10 kilometres/6.2 miles and is graded as leisurely.
 It has a total ascent and descent of 400 metres/1,312 feet We expect it to take around 4 hours.